Metaswitch/clearwater-readthedocs/docs/Clearwater_DNS_Usage.md

     vellum-1               IN AAAA  6::1
     vellum-2               IN AAAA  6::2
     ;
-    ; Cluster A and AAAA records - sprout and bono pick randomly from these. vellum                 IN A     6.0.0.1
+    ; Cluster A and AAAA records - sprout, homer and dime pick randomly from these. vellum                 IN A     6.0.0.1
     vellum                 IN A     6.0.0.2
     vellum                 IN AAAA  6::1